Syria at the 2024 Summer Olympics

 Syria competed at the 2024 Summer Olympics in Paris, France, from 26 July to 11 August 2024.
-It was the nation's fifteenth appearance at the Summer Olympics.
+It was the nation's fifteenth appearance at the Summer Olympics and final one before the Assad regime fell the same year.

 There were protests at the planned attendance of Omar al-Aroub, a senior official in the Syrian sporting federation who had been alleged to have participated in torture and other crimes during the Syrian civil war, leading to his removal from the event.

 Background

 Syria debuted in the 1948 Summer Olympics.
 It did not compete in 1952 and 1956.
 It competed as part of the United Arab Republic in 1960 and 1964, before the United Arab Republic split into a Syrian team and the larger Egyptian team for the 1976 Summer Olympics held in Montreal.
 The nation has participated in every Olympics since 1980.

 Competitors

 The following is the number of competitors representing Syria in the Games.